 While big commercial vehicles serve a valuable purpose to our economy, they can cause serious injury or even death to other motorists.
 In fact, truck accidents are far too common in Katy—and the problem grew so bad that the state legislature needed to intervene.

 If one of those big trucks injured you, fight back!
-Call the law firm of Stewart J. Guss, Injury Accident Lawyers.
+Call the law firm of Trust Guss Injury Lawyers.
 We are open, for free, 24 hours a day, seven days a week, at 800-898-4877, or you may contact our Katy truck accident lawyers for your case for review.

 How Bad Are Truck Accidents in Katy?

 Recently, the Katy Police Department got a little help from a state representative in addressing a rather large issue regarding commercial vehicles.
 State Rep. Gina Calanni of Katy filed a bill that would allow the department to hire its own commercial truck enforcement officer.
 Generally, certified commercial motor vehicle enforcement officers are only permitted for larger cities or at the state level.
 However, with several truck yards either in the city or at the border of the city, Katy’s roadways are filled with tractor-trailers, many of which are overweight.
 All the commercial motor vehicle traffic has resulted in damage to the roads, damage to street signs, and too many accidents with other motor vehicles.